allenkaykay12/allenkaykay12.github.io/_posts/2023-12-09-assignment4.md

 > Color classification

 <img src="/assets/images/colorCM.png" style="zoom:50%;" />

+Firstly, I put the flowers into different groups depending on their colors, such as white, pink.
+In order to see how well the algorithm could differentiate the colors, I created a pink-purple subset that contained flowers that had both pink and purple colors.
+This allowed me to assess the algorithm's ability to accurately classify flowers based on their specific colors.
+I also had a subset of flowers that had traces of white on their petals.
+All the subsets had a fairly similar number of flowers.
+According to the confusion matrix that was generated, it was clear that the inception algorithm did a great job of accurately classifying the flowers based on their specific colors.
+The confusion matrix showed a high percentage of correct classifications for both the pink-purple and whitish subsets.
+Furthermore, the algorithm was able to clearly differentiate the white and whitish subsets, even though I thought it would pose a challenge to the algorithm.
+On the other hand, we can see that when it comes to pink flowers, the inception algorithm confused some of them with pink-purple and white flowers.
+Overall, the inception algorithm demonstrated strong performance in accurately classifying flower colors.

+**Color confusion** *The snapshot below shows the flowers in pink-pink purple and white-pink categories, respectively, which the algorithm confused.
+From the first picture, we can see that flowers have traces of both pink and purple, which is perhaps what made it difficult for the algorithm to accurately classify them.
+In the second picture, some flowers appear to be a mix of white and pink, which may have caused confusion for the algorithm.
+*
+{: .notice--warning}

 <img src="/assets/images/pink:pinkpurple.png" style="zoom:50%;" />
 <img src="/assets/images/white:pink.png" style="zoom:50%;" />

+> Below is the image grid for this classification, and we can see flowers cluster depending on their color, with very few exceptions.
+For instance, on the far left, we observe two purple flowers in the whitish subset when all the other purple flowers are in the central part of the grid.

 <img src="/assets/images/colorGrid.png" style="zoom:50%;" />
 <img src="/assets/images/colorcluster1.png" style="zoom:50%;" />